Alcohol and Other Drugs

 - I want to know more about addiction, recovery, and prevention resources in Virginia

-We strive to provide objective sources of information, and we are always open to new information in the literature.
+We strive to provide information on alcohol and other drugs that is based in scientific fact.
+We are always open to hearing about new findings in literature.
 Please contact us at firstname.lastname@example.org if you have suggestions to improve our content.
-To seek help for you or a friend or for more information on our programs or resources related to alcohol or other drugs, please call the Assistant Director for Substance Education and Recovery Support at (804) 828-2086.
-You can also request a presentation for your group.
+To seek help for yourself or a friend, or for more information on our programs or resources related to alcohol or other drugs, you can email email@example.com, call us at (804) 828-9355, or you can request a presentation for your group.

 Pathways to Choices